-Figure 4-9 Retract operation
+Figure 4-9 Retract operation The following points should be noted:

 - In the first stage the slave signals to the bus master that a RETRACT is going to take place, using the RETNEXT response (BWAIT, BLAST and BERROR all HIGH). - In the second stage the transfer is completed when the slave provides the RETRACT response (BWAIT LOW, BLAST and BERROR both HIGH).